kant-ai/bandsaw/docs/user_guide.md

 [added](https://docs.python.org/3/library/pickle.html#pickling-class-instances).
 One disadvantage of pickle is that sometimes the serialized representation of a value is not unique.
-Since bandsaw uses the serialized form of arguments to derive the `run_id` of a run, this can lead to inconsistencies, when the same arguments can lead to different run_ids.
+Since bandsaw uses the serialized form of arguments to derive the `execution_id` of a execution, this can lead to inconsistencies, when the same arguments can lead to different execution_ids.

 #### Json
 The [`JsonSerializer`](../api/#bandsaw.serialization.json.JsonSerializer) uses JSON as